How to Make a Resume for the Common App

 Contact Information

 At the top of your resume, include your full name, address, phone number, and email address.
-Be sure your email address is professional.
-Using your first and last name is typical.
-Try to avoid using less formal emails like beachbum123@domainname.com.
+Make sure your email address is professional – typically some version of your first and last name.
+Avoid casual or playful email addresses, and use one you check regularly throughout application season.

 Academic Honors and Awards